awsdocs/aws-site-to-site-vpn-user-guide/doc_source/cgw-dynamic-routing-examples.md

 1. In the category pane, choose **Encryption**\.
 In the **Encryption Method** section, choose **IKEv1 for IPv4 and IKEv2 for IPv6**\.
 In the **Encryption Suite** section, choose **Custom**, **Custom Encryption**\.
 **Note**
 You must select the **IKEv1 for IPv4 and IKEv2 for IPv6** option for IKEv1 functionality\.
-This is the correct option even though IKEv2 and IPv6 are currently not supported\.

 1. In the dialog box, configure the encryption properties as follows, and then choose **OK** when you're done:
    + IKE Security Association \(Phase 1\) Properties: